olsh/teamcity-jira-release-notes/README.md

 # TeamCity Jira release notes generator
-The TeamCity meta-runner generates release notes for the current build using TeamCity and Jira API The meta-runner was tested with TeamCity 2018.1 and Jira 7
+The TeamCity meta-runner generates release notes for the current build using TeamCity and Jira API.
+The meta-runner was tested with TeamCity 2018.1 and Jira 7

 ## TeamCity meta-runner